Jae15/weather-forecasting-alerts/README.md

 ## ‍ About Me

 **Jae Mwangi**
-Data Scientist | Michigan State University - Enviroweather
+Data Scientist | Enviroweather
+Department of Geography, Environment, and Spatial Sciences College of Social Science
+Michigan State University

 I'm a data scientist with experience in time-series forecasting, machine learning, and agricultural decision support systems.
 This project is part of my portfolio demonstrating real-world applications of data science in agriculture.